bradley-erickson/bradley-erickson.github.io/_posts/2019-08-01-arcade-cabinet.md

   - hardware
 ---

 In the summer of 2019, I spent time refurbishing an old arcade cabinet.
-I will be updating this periodically with how I did it!
+Here's how:

 ## Introduction